 All GPU implementations use the parallelized ART that sacrificing the convergence speed for the parallelism.
-Among these GPU implementations, our cuART with v-l SCSR compensates the convergence speed loss to some extent due to the leveraging of finer sparsities hence converges faster than the others.
-Figure 11 is the comparison of Root Mean Square Error (RMSE) after each iteration between the original ART on CPU, the parallelized ART with g-l SCSR (same results with BRC or CSR5) and v-l SCSR respectively on GPU.
-It shows that original ART reaches convergence after running about 15 iterations, while parallelized ART needs 50 iterations when using g-l SCSR or 30 iterations when using v-l SCSR to converge.
+Among these GPU implementations, our cuART with v-1 SCSR compensates the convergence speed loss to some extent due to the leveraging of finer sparsities hence converges faster than the others.
+Figure 13 is the comparison of Root Mean Square Error (RMSE) after each iteration between the original ART on CPU, the parallelized ART with g-1 SCSR (same results with BRC or CSR5) and v-1 SCSR respectively on GPU.
+It shows that original ART reaches convergence after running about 15 iterations, while parallelized ART needs 50 iterations when using g-1 SCSR or 30 iterations when using v-1 SCSR to converge.
 Since a single iteration on GPU is 62.4 times faster than one iteration on CPU, the GPU version with g-l SCSR can achieve 18.7-fold overall speedup over the CPU version.
-Although a single GPU iteration with v-l SCSR is slightly slower than one iteration with g-l SCSR, v-l SCSR based GPU implementation can achieve 1.3-fold overall speedup against g-l SCSR based one due to the 1.7 times faster convergence speed.
+And, albeit one single GPU iteration with v-l SCSR is slightly slower than one iteration with g-l SCSR, v-l SCSR based GPU implementation can achieve 1.3-fold overall speedup against g-l SCSR based implementation and consequently 24.8-fold speedup against CPU counterparts, due to the 1.7 times faster convergence speed.